AI-Maker-Space/Interactive-Dev-Environment-for-LLM-Development/README.md

 <details>

-  <summary>Activating Your Conda Environment</summary>
+  <summary>Activating Your Python Environment</summary>

-  1. Now, let's activate the environment we set-up earlier with the command `conda activate llmops-course`.
-If you were successful, you could see `(llmops-course)` preceeding your terminal commands.
+  1. Now, let's activate the virtual environment we set up earlier with the command `uv venv activate`.
+If you were successful, you should see your virtual environment name in your terminal.

 </details>